Harischandra Mills

 Harischandra Mills PLC is a food processing company in Sri Lanka.
-The company was founded by C. A. Harischandra in 1943.
-Harischandra Mills pioneered the employee provident by setting up a fund in 1952, six years prior to the national Employees' Provident Fund.
-Harischandra Mills was incorporated in 1953 and was listed on the Colombo Stock Exchange in 1983.
-In the family's third generation, the company is still a family-managed business.
-The Harischandra brand is a household name and one of the 100 most valuable brands in Sri Lanka in 2022.
-The import ban on some agricultural products imposed by the government affected the company and the company had to respond with a drastic cut back of production.

 History

-C. A. Harischandra is the founder of Harischandra Mills.
+Harischandra Mills was founded by C. A. Harischandra in 1943.
 Harischandra was the fourth son of Canduda Arachchige Odiris de Silva, a wealthy businessman.
 In 1938, Harischandra returned to his native Matara after graduating from the University of Colombo with a degree in Economics.
 He initially managed his father's cinema and printing press before deciding to start a business of his own.
 He founded Harischandra Mills in 1943 with a capital of LKR25,000 on a plot of land of 20 perches in Matara.
 The company commenced a provident fund in 1952 and it precedes the government instituted Employees' Provident Fund by six years.
 Harischandra Mills was incorporated as a limited liability company in 1953.
 In 1959, the company was converted into a public company and allocated 40% of its stocks to employees.
 Harischandra Mills was listed on the Colombo Stock Exchange in 1983.